isabellelorge/dtd/README.md

     print(get_preds(sentence))

 This will output a dictionary with keys `text` and `spans`.
 The latter is a list of extracted spans with start, end, label and confidence values.
 For `family_member_mental_disorder`, we recommend a threshold of 0.8 confidence for good performance (i.e., only extracting spans above 0.8 confidence).

+# Citation

+If you use the code in this paper, please use the following citation:

+    @misc{lorge2024detecting,
+      title={Detecting the Clinical Features of Difficult-to-Treat     Depression using Synthetic Data from Large Language Models}, author={Isabelle Lorge and Dan W. Joyce and Niall Taylor and Alejo Nevado-Holgado and Andrea Cipriani and Andrey Kormilitzin}, year={2024},
+      eprint={2402.07645},
+      archivePrefix={arXiv},
+      primaryClass={cs.CL}}